 as it was in the beginning, is now, and will be for ever.
 Amen.

-1 The king rejoices in your strength, O LORD; *Glory to the Father, and to the Son, and to the Holy Spirit:
+1 Give the King your justice, O God, *Glory to the Father, and to the Son, and to the Holy Spirit:

 as it was in the beginning, is now, and will be for ever.
 Amen.